Welcome to the Hill Institute

 The Hill Institute began as an experimental facility to promote the healthy development of local Florence children.
 It was the oldest “free” kindergarten in the country and was created when there were only a few kindergartens in the country that were the exclusive property of the wealthy.
 This is not the case today.
 The local public schools are meeting and providing the needs of kindergarten students.

-The Hill Institute has evolved over the years to become a place where adults take classes in weaving, woodworking, painting, photography, and other arts.
-The demand for these skills grew to over 1,000 individuals per year from the local community, while class size restrictions and more stringent regulation by the Massachusetts Department of Early Education and Care (EEC), have limited the kindergarten class size to a mere thirteen students.
+The Hill Institute has evolved over the years to become a place where adults take classes in basket making, caning, knitting, crocheting, embroidery, quilting, sewing, rug hooking, rug braiding, weaving, spinning, jewelry making, theorem painting, calligraphy, illuminated letters, painting, drawing, photography, woodworking, furniture making, and boat building.
+The demand for these skills has grown to over 1,000 individuals per year from the local community.

 The Board of Trustees have acted with diligence in preserving and growing the original endowment that funds the programs and activities for the community.
 Yes, in 1876, the Florence Kindergarten was born, but the needs of the community, as a whole, are no longer best served by the Kindergarten.
 The Hill Institute will continue to offer and expand the classes that remain in popular demand which “promote the well-being and elevation of humanity” and best serve the entire community, which is the broader focus of Samuel Hill’s vision.